Visions of Johanna: Legacy

 The song has been described by several critics as a masterpiece.
-In 2004, Rolling Stone magazine placed the song at No. 404 on their list of the 500 Greatest Songs of All Time, commenting that Dylan "never sounded lonelier than in this seven-minute ballad, cut in a single take on Valentine's Day 1966."
+In 2004, Rolling Stone magazine placed the song at No. 404 on their list of the "500 Greatest Songs of All Time", commenting that Dylan "never sounded lonelier than in this seven-minute ballad, cut in a single take on Valentine's Day 1966."
 (When Rolling Stone updated their list in 2010, the song dropped to No. 413, and then it was moved up to No. 317 in 2021.)
 In 1999, Britain's Poet Laureate, Andrew Motion, chose it as his candidate for the best song lyric ever written.
 Motion praised "the concentration and surprise" of Dylan's lyrics, and said that, although he distanced himself from some of the singer's views about women, the "rasp of his anger" was a part of his greatness.
 In 2017, the International Observer named the song the second best ever recorded, stating, "The 24 year old Dylan was beginning to realize that no matter how many perfect songs he wrote he could not achieve immortality through his art as he perhaps once believed, because even if people were still listening to the music in 500 years, he would still be dead."
+In 2020, during an appearance on The Late Show with Stephen Colbert, Bruce Springsteen cited "Visions of Johanna" as one of his three favorite Dylan songs (along with "Like a Rolling Stone" and "Ring Them Bells").
 In an interview with The Independent in 1992, cult British musician Robyn Hitchcock described the song by saying "it's pretty much the reason I'm a singer".
 Commenting on the song in a 1985 interview, Dylan said, "I still sing that song every once in a while.
 It still stands up now as it did then, maybe even more in some kind of weird way."